Visual Engagement Tools for Customer Service

 Screen annotation is an extra functionality that can augment screen sharing.

-It enables support agents to highlight, circle, and annotate content of interest on a shared web page, and better communicate complicated instructions.
+It enables support agents to highlight, circle, and annotate the content of interest on a shared web page, and better communicate complicated instructions.

 It can be particularly valuable to call centres and industries in which legal information or complex instructions needs to be explained to customers.